 My works are privy to my routine, characterised by its domesticity.
 As such, they reflect not just my moods and struggles but also of those they cohabit with.
 They take on a character of their own, unbound by style.
 The subjects drive the visual aesthetics as well as their physical interpretation.

-Whereas the ‘Bad Mama’ series has childlike and free strokes to contextualise the subject and show the internal and external chaos.
+Whereas the ‘Bad Mama’ series has childlike and free strokes to contextualise the subject and reveal the internal and external chaos of child rearing.